Who receives Medicare? Generally speaking, you are eligible for Medicare coverage when you turn 65 or have met certain other eligibility criteria.

 If you miss the Initial Enrollment Period or Special Enrollment Period, there is another chance to enroll.

-Sign up for Medicare Parts A & B can also happen between January 1 and March 31 each year.
+Enrollment in Medicare Parts A and B can also happen between Jan.
+1 and March 31 each year.
 Medicare coverage would begin on July 1 of the same year.
-(Coverage gaps and late enrollment penalties can apply.)
+Coverage gaps and late enrollment penalties can apply.

 It is important to note that if Part A is needed during this time, enrollment in Part B is required as well.